marina601/discover-malta/README.md

 ![view-bag-1](readme-files/images/view-bag-1.png) | ![view-bag-2](readme-files/images/view-bag-2.png)

 -	The user will have access to their bag by clicking on the basket icon in the main navbar
--   If there are not items in the bag, a relevant message is displayed on the page with a link to "All Trips Page"
+-   If there are no items in the bag, a relevant message is displayed on the page with a link to "All Trips Page"
 -	The  user is greeted with a heading identifying the page clearly
 -   The Travel Bag Page features a summary of all the trips the user has added their suitcase
 -	Each list item includes trip image, duration, start time, departure location, rating(if applicable), number of tickets selected, the price for a specific number of tickets based on their category (adults/children), total ticket quantity, selected booking date and subtotal.